COVID passports emerge as key to restarting international travel

 Both are in the running for the pending travel bubble between Hong Kong and Singapore, according to the companies.

-United Airlines, which is conducting the U.S.-U.K. trials, said Monday it would extend COVID testing to flights from Houston to destinations in Latin America and the Caribbean.
+United Airlines, which is conducting the U.S.-U.K. trials, said Monday it would extend coronavirus testing to flights from Houston to destinations in Latin America and the Caribbean.
 Passengers can take a self-collected, mail-in test, allowing them to start their vacation or meetings immediately on arrival.

 The race is on to establish a global standard and deploy technology so the travel industry can get back on its feet, International SOS co-founder Arnaud Vaissie said in an interview.